saidatta/EngPaperNotes/CourseNotes/ML/Udemy/DeepLearning_MikeCohen/notes/1 - Deep Learning Concepts Intro/4 - Running Experiments to Understand Deep Learning.md

    - Systematically modify model parameters and observe results
    - Run experiments, collect data, and empirically determine best parameters
    - Main approach in this course
 # Parametric Experiments
 - Simple concept: repeat an experiment multiple times while systematically manipulating variables
 - Example: manipulate learning rate of a model and observe its impact
-- Independent variables: parameters being manipulated (e.g., learning rate)
+- Independent variables: parameters being manipulated (e.g., learning rate, batch size, optimizer, loss fn...)
-- Dependent variables: outcomes used to determine model's performance (e.g., accuracy)
+- Dependent variables: outcomes used to determine model's performance (e.g., accuracy, speed)

-# Illustrations of Parametric Experiments
+# ![[Screenshot 2024-09-30 at 3.31.15 PM.png]]Illustrations of Parametric Experiments
 1. One independent variable (e.g., starting gas):
    - Correct answer depends on a certain range of parameters
    - Extreme values of the parameter result in incorrect model learning
 2. Two independent variables (e.g., learning rate and number of training epochs):
    - Combinations of learning rate and training epochs impact model's performance
    - Both high number of training epochs and relatively large learning rate needed for success
 # Interpretation of Deep Learning Experiments
 - Correct interpretation:
   - Best set of parameters for a specific model, architecture, and dataset